ramoncordini/studies/README.md

-# teste
+# Studies
-Teste em javascript verifica se a palavra é um palíndromo
+Check if word is palindrome - javascript